 Ever wake up with a crick in your neck or pain in your back?
 Chances are that it’s time for a hardware upgrade.
-Let’s face it…that mattress and pillow that you’ve had for the last 20 years probably isn’t in it’s prime anymore.
+Let’s face it…that mattress and pillow that you’ve had for the last 20 years probably aren’t in their prime anymore.

 Action Step – Take inventory of your current hardware.
 Is it providing the appropriate amount of support and comfort that you need?
 If not then consider investing in a new bed/pillow.
 Remember that you spend 1/3 of your life in bed…

-In our crazy fast-paced world we often try to juggle everything in our head.
-To-do lists, work projects, schedules, contact information, etc. Aside from our brains not being built to function effectively in this manner, it can also screw with us getting a good nights rest.
+In our crazy fast-paced world, we often try to juggle everything in our heads.
+To-do lists, work projects, schedules, contact information, etc. Aside from our brains not being built to function effectively in this manner, it can also screw with us getting a good night’s rest.

 Have you ever laid down and your tired, but your mind is racing?
 You’re thinking about what happened that day, what needs to be done tomorrow, don’t forget to make that appointment or call that person.
 You just can’t relax!

 Our minds are brilliant and creative tools readily at our disposal.
-They are NOT good placeholders for our calendars, task lists, address book, etc. So what happens is that we’re constantly flipping back and forth trying to remember information, and at the same time worrying that we’re going to forget the information that we’re trying to remember.
+They are NOT good placeholders for our calendars, task lists, address books, etc. So what happens is that we’re constantly flipping back and forth trying to remember information, and at the same time worrying that we’re going to forget the information that we’re trying to remember.
 Who can keep up with that?!?
-Alas…our minds never have a chance to relax and quiet down.
+Alas, our minds never have a chance to relax and quiet down.